 • Hiking from Borgo Argenina

 How about hiking from Borgo Argenina to Brolio Castle?
-This is Elena’s favorite walk with her dogs; she calls it ‘The most beautiful road in the world’.
 For most of our guests this is a ‘MUST’, and a great way to experience the very special Chianti atmosphere.
 This leisurely walk on a country road through the vineyards takes you past Lucignano Castle dating back to IIX A.D., Torricella, a gorgeous house where Galileo Galilei lived, Nebbiano Church, with its beautiful porch, and the breathtaking stone farm house where Bertolucci shot ‘Stealing Beauty’.